uc-cdis/gen3.org/content/resources/user/diirm-submission.md

 If files are mirrored between cloud locations, bucket urls can be appended together with a whitespace delimiter.

-The below example of an Bucket manifest file, please note the mirrored file bucket locations in S3 and GCP:
+In the below example of an Bucket manifest file, please note the mirrored file bucket locations in S3 and GCP:

 #### Example Bucket Manifest File